Amantini1997/FromUbuntu/AIP/Lecture1.md

  above-C $\in$ {a, b, nothing}
  above-A $\in$ {b, c, nothing}**

 And this would already drastically reduce the configuration space to $3^3$.
 To make it complete we should also include the below-X variables.
-The count would increase to $6^3$, which is still good, and besides, this number can be reduced more by adding constraints such as above-X = Y AND below-Y = X, or by checking that 2 above-X share the same block (nothing doesn't count).
+The count would increase to $6^3$, which is still good, and besides, this number can be reduced more by adding constraints such as above-X = Y AND below-Y = X, or by checking that 2 above-X do not share the same block (nothing doesn't count, which means 2 blocks can be clear at the same time).

 Given an FDR encoding you can always switch back to the normal propositions.

 ## SAS+
 A famous planner called **SAS+** uses FDR.
-We can express our SAS+ planning problem as a 4-tupl  of $Π = <𝑉, 𝑂, 𝒔0, 𝒔∗>$ comprised of…
+We can express our SAS+ planning problem as a 4-tuple of $Π = <𝑉, 𝑂, 𝒔0, 𝒔∗>$ comprised of…

 - The **set of all state variables** **$V$** (which can also be fluent or numeric values), each with their own associated domain of possible values.